It seems as though Muslims experience hate crimes more and more.

-If you’re even slightly different from the traditional idea of ‘normal’, the world is pretty difficult place to live in right now.
+If you’re even slightly different from the traditional idea of “normal,”, the world is a pretty difficult place to live in right now.

 You can’t help but notice the hypocrisy in those lessons when you feel Islamophobia hitting you from all directions.

 How can we expect non-Muslims to treat us better than we treat ourselves?

-Why is tolerance important?
+Why is Tolerance Important?

 Al-Nu’man ibn Bashir reported: The Messenger of Allah (peace be upon him) said,

 “The parable of the believers in their affection, mercy, and compassion for each other is that of a body.
-When any limb aches, the whole body reacts with sleeplessness and fever.” – (Rated hasan by Bukhari, 5665/Muslim, 2586)
+When any limb aches, the whole body reacts with sleeplessness and fever.”
+(Rated hasan by Bukhari, 5665/Muslim, 2586)

 Muslims should pride themselves on unity.

-What does Allah say?
+What Does Allah Say?

-“There is no compulsion in religion: true guidance has become distinct from error, so whoever rejects false gods and believes in God has grasped the firmest hand-hold, one that will never break.
+“There is no compulsion in religion; true guidance has become distinct from error, so whoever rejects false gods and believes in God has grasped the firmest handhold, one that will never break.
 God is all hearing and all knowing.”
 (Al-Baqarah 2:256)

 You can’t force someone to be Muslim any more than you can force someone to wear hijab or fast during Ramadan.

-All good deeds must be done with the correct intention, but if we are trying to force someone into it, their intention is invalid.
+All good deeds must be done with the correct intention, but if we are trying to force someone into them, their intention is invalid.
 So, what’s the point?
 Advise them, sure, but leave them to accept the advice on their own.

 So, every single human being who has ever walked the planet is an honored creation of Allah SWT.
-Who are we to disrespect an honored creation?

 “…And if they argue with you, say, ‘God is well aware of what you are doing.’
 On the Day of Resurrection, God will judge between you regarding your differences.”
 (Al-Hajj 22:68-69)

 Take a deep breath, and feel safe in the knowledge that God will handle it.
 The truth will come out, and the fakers and haters will be exposed all in due time.

-Have you ever said that to someone you’re disagreeing with?
+Have you ever said that to someone you disagree with?
 I know I haven’t (except once, when I was clearly losing the argument and needed a way to safely exit!).